NII-cloud-operation/Jupyter-i18n_cells/README.md

 ![demo](https://raw.githubusercontent.com/yacchin1205/nbextension_i18n/master/demo.gif)

-Usually we write a Notebook in both Japanese and English, because Japanese descriptions are necessary for communication between team members and also English ones are for publishing on GitHub.
+Usually we write a Notebook in both Japanese and English, because Japanese descriptions are necessary for communication among team members and also English ones are for publishing on GitHub.

 Such a Notebook is not easy-to-read, so it's important for us to filter markdown cells by language...!